Trail Companion Guide

 ๐ Resources & Detail Sheet

-Tap any card to open the detail sheet, which slides up from the bottom, keeping the map visible behind it.
-The detail view shows the full description, stats grid (mile, elevation, state, off-route distance, season, hours, distance from you), rider tip, service labels, and action buttons.
+Tap any card to open the detail sheet, which slides up from the bottom.
+The detail view shows the full description, stats grid (mile, elevation, state, off-route distance, season, hours, distance from you), rider tip, service labels, action buttons, and community reviews.

 ๐ค Share Your Position